2. Liga (Slovakia)

-The 2.
-Liga is the second-level football league in Slovakia.
-Currently, there are sixteen teams in one group of the competition.
-For two seasons, it was also known as DOXXbet liga for sponsorship reasons.
+The Slovak Second Football League (2. slovenská futbalová liga), officially known as MONACObet LIGA for sponsorship reasons, is the annual second tier football competition in Slovakia.
+Currently, the competition consists of 16 teams.

 History

 The league was formed as a second-tier league in Czechoslovakia.
 Before the dissolution of Czechoslovakia it consisted of 16 teams.
-Upon dissolution, six teams were promoted to the then newly formed Corgoň Liga.
-The league was expanded to 18 teams in 1996–97 season, but back to 16 in 2001–02 and 12 in 2006–07.
+Upon dissolution, six teams were promoted to the then newly formed Slovak First League.
+The league was expanded to 18 teams in 1996/97 season, but returned back to 16 in 2001/02 and reduced to 12 in 2006–07.

-For 2014/2015 & 2015/2016 seasons the league became known as DOXXbet liga as part of a sponsorship agreement.
+For 2014/15 and 2015/16 seasons the league became known as DOXXbet liga as part of a sponsorship agreement.

+In February 2024, the league was renamed as MONACObet LIGA as a part of a two-and-half year partnership deal with an option to extend.
+The deal included a further undisclosed club grant worth over million €, allegedly exceeding any previous partnerships.